How is breast cancer diagnosed?

 Imaging tests use x-rays, magnetic fields, sound waves, or radioactive substances to create pictures of the inside of your body.
 Imaging tests may be done for a number of reasons, including to help find out whether a suspicious area might be cancerous, to learn how far cancer may have spread, and to help determine if treatment is working.

 A mammogram is an x-ray of the breast.
-Screening mammograms are used to look for breast disease in women who are asymptomatic; that is, they appear to have no breast problems.
+Screening mammograms are used to look for breast disease in women who have no signs or symptoms of a breast problem.
 Screening mammograms usually take 2 views (x-ray pictures taken from different angles) of each breast.

 Diagnostic mammograms are used to diagnose breast disease in women who have breast symptoms (like a lump or nipple discharge) or an abnormal result on a screening mammogram.
 A diagnostic mammogram includes more images of the area of concern.
 In some cases, special images known as cone or spot views with magnification are used to make a small area of abnormal breast tissue easier to evaluate.